m3g4p0p/from-html/README.md

 `)
 ```

-Instead of a HTML string it's also possible to pass an ID selector:
+Instead of a HTML string it's also possible to pass an ID selector of a template to use:

 ```html
 <script type="text/template" id="my-template">